-- a.
-When filling a continuing appointment or position, the applicant with the most seniority who possesses the necessary qualifications shall be selected. - b.
-When filling a temporary appointment or position for the upcoming school year, during the period starting with the last Monday in May and extending two weeks following the start of the school year in which the appointment will be worked, the applicant with the most seniority who possesses the necessary qualifications shall be selected.
+a.
+When filling a continuing appointment or position, the applicant with the most seniority who possesses the necessary qualifications shall be selected.

+- b.
+When filling a temporary appointment or position for the upcoming school year, during the period starting with the last Monday in May and extending two weeks following the start of the school year in which the appointment will be worked, the applicant with the most seniority who possesses the necessary qualifications shall be selected. - c.
+Teachers who are offered an internal posting by the Superintendent or designate who manages the Posting and Filling of Vacancies shall accept or decline within 24 hours.